 He’ll still be your friend because you are number one in his life.
 His world revolves around you.
 Where you go, he wants to go, always your constant companion.

-The Therapeutic Justice Of Pet Cemeteries Pet cemeteries, which did not exist in the old days, have proved to be the answer to so many pet owner’s prayers.
+The Therapeutic Justice Of Pet Cemeteries Pet cemeteries, which did not exist in the old days, has proved to be the answer to so many pet owner’s prayers.
 It is impossible to document the feeling of loss when a dog fancier loses his cherished pet.
-But one thing is certain, each dog owner knows that so much happiness and completeness came to him from his dog, and that to send his remains to the city dump, or to be chemically changed to fertilizer, is completely out of the question.
+But one thing is certain, each dog owner knows that so much happiness and completeness came to him from his dog and that to send his remains to the city dump, or to be chemically changed to fertilizer, is completely out of the question.

 These are not monuments of sorrow or tragedy, but rather, monuments to the many years of happiness each and every canine brought to his owner.

 Burial Options: Deciding The Right Burial Option For Your Dog

 As we spend a decade or more with our dogs, they literally become a part of our lives, a member of our family, and the thought of them not being with us anymore can be too much to handle.
 Unfortunately, this is something that will happen.

 It is inevitable.
 And while planning for our pet’s final resting place is something that we would prefer not to do, it is wise to decide early on which option is the best.
 Looking at your choices is difficult and can affect your better judgment when you are in the process of grieving for the loss of your pet.
 Therefore, deciding on which memorial option is the best for your beloved dog should be taken care of long before he or she passes.

 Here is a list of some of the traditional ways we lay our dogs to their final resting place:

 These are burial grounds that are usually located in a quiet, park-like area.
 A few of them have a special place where the remains of the owners can be buried alongside their pets.
 One well-known pet cemetery that has been around for about 40 years is located on church grounds in New Jersey.